sage-code/maj/alphabet.md

 * Letter `u`  is close back, like `oo` in `soon`;
 * Letter `ə`  is mid central, like `o` in baron;

 **Letter `y`:** Is close central, un-rounded vowel.
 IPA symbol for this sound is actually "y".
 This sound is very different than English sound `y`.
 It is very similar to sound `i` in words "still" or "director".
+A similar sound is IPA:/ɨ/.
+Maj do not use this letter very often but it is present in some words given as examples: "myna" = hand and "zyna" = fairy.

 Learn more: [listening](https://en.wikipedia.org/wiki/Close_central_unrounded_vowel)

-* zyna = "fairy"
+**Letter `w`:** is called soft `u`.
+It is pronounced like "w" in "whiskey".
+You can use `w` before a vowel but not before a consonant.
+This letter is not closed and not open but tranzitional, aproximand.
+In some languages this letter is considered consonant.

 **Letter `h`:** has two pronunciations depending on its position in word and previous letter: